farmountain/Codex_Boaster/README.md

 ### Backend

 1. Install dependencies with `pip install -r requirements.txt`.
-2. Run the API using `uvicorn backend.main:app --reload`.
+2. From the project root, run the API using `uvicorn backend.main:app --reload`.
+   Running the command elsewhere can lead to `ModuleNotFoundError` for the `backend` package.
 3. Visit `/docs` for interactive API documentation.

 ### Frontend